SFDC-Assets/PSA-Fundraising-Quick-Start/CONTRIBUTING.md

 Use the Issues tab to submit issues, enhancement requests, and discuss ideas.

 ### Bug Reports and Fixes
--  If you find a bug, please search for it on the Issue tab first.
-If it isn't already tracked, create a new issue.
+-  If you find a bug, please search for it in the [Issue](../../issues) tab first.
+If it isn't already tracked, [create a new issue](../../issues/new).
 Fill out the "Bug Report" section of the issue template.
 Even if an Issue is closed, feel free to comment and add details, it will still be reviewed.
 -  Issues that have already been identified as a bug (note: able to reproduce) will be labelled `bug`.
 -  If you'd like to submit a fix for a bug, [send a Pull Request](#creating_a_pull_request) and mention the Issue number.
 -  Include tests that isolate the bug and verifies that it was fixed.

 ### New Features
 -  If you'd like to add new functionality to this project, describe the problem you want to solve in a [new Issue](../../issues/new).
+-  Issues that have been identified as a feature request will be labelled `enhancement`.
 -  We can't guarantee that each feature requests will be implemented, but we love a good idea, and we do promise to review and respond.

 # Code of Conduct